 Reach Out to a Domestic Violence Attorney Today

 If you are facing domestic violence charges, you are likely already aware of the severity of this situation.
 A conviction will become part of your criminal record and can result in severe penalties.
 A felony conviction can cost you the right to possess a firearm, the right to vote, and you might even lose certain professional licenses.
-At Goble & Yow Attorneys, PLLC, our team of domestic violence attorneys will fight on your behalf and help you obtain the best possible results for your case.
+At Goble & Yow Attorneys, PLLC, our team of domestic violence lawyers in Clarksville, TN will fight on your behalf and help you obtain the best possible results for your case.
 Our team has fiercely represented hundreds of domestic violence cases and is prepared to do the same for you.

 Get started on your case and call our law office today at (931) 283-2311 to schedule a free consultation with one of our criminal defense attorneys to discuss your case.
 You do not have to handle this on your own.